 Expand description

-Explicit, manually-invocable cleanup hook used to break reference cycles before Drop
+Explicit, manually-invocable cleanup hook used to break reference cycles before Drop.

 Many long-lived components register callbacks or handlers that retain strong references back to

-trait provides an object-safe method, clean_drop
+running.
+The CleanDrop trait provides an object-safe method, clean_drop, that can be

 called explicitly (e.g. during an orderly shutdown) to release such resources.
 Implementations

-impl as a final safety net.
+should also call clean_drop from their Drop impl as a final safety net.

 Design contract: